reactjs/rfcs/text/0000-custom-events.md

   | () => void
 ```

-> This type shows many of the types of observed but I've ommitted types that include a native DOM event in place of the React.SyntheticEvent, which happen occasionally when components abstract behaviors that are attached to the `window`, `document`, or `body` element.
+> This type shows many of the types I've observed but I've ommitted types that include a native DOM event in place of the React.SyntheticEvent, which happen occasionally when components abstract events that are attached to the `window`, `document`, `body` elements, or events that are attached directly to DOM elements.

 ### Example of interoperability problem

-Lets say you have a react library that provides you with an API for adding validation to input fields.
+Lets say you have a component library that provides you with an API for adding validation to input fields.

 The library may expose a hook that allows you to customize the validations for a given field, and provides you with a prop to monitor changes in the field.